rjkviegas/course/pills/health_and_safety_at_treehouse.md

 * Don't stop to collect personal belongings

-* Follow the instructions of the Fire Marshal (Alice) and the fire exit signs to leave the building.
+* Follow the instructions of the Fire Marshal (Nikesh) and the fire exit signs to leave the building.

 * Assembly point is outside 77 Bastwick street - opposite the garages at the side of the building.

 FIRST AID
 --------

-* If somebody gets injured, get help from one of the first aiders - Nikesh or Cat
+* If somebody gets injured, get help from one of the first aiders - Nikesh

 * First aid boxes are located in marked cupboards:
   - In the first floor kitchen